pinellolab/haystack_bio/README.md

 2) **haystack_motifs**

-#### Input

-The input is a set of regions in .bed format (http://genome.ucsc.edu/FAQ/FAQformat.html#format1) and the reference genome.
+**Input**: The input is a set of regions in .bed format (http://genome.ucsc.edu/FAQ/FAQformat.html#format1) and the reference genome.

 **_Examples_**
 To analyze the bed file file _myregions.bed_ on the _hg19_ genome run: